Ech01ng/WebProj/README.md

 ## Getting Started

-1. Set up a local web server (e.g., XAMPP)
+1. Set up a local web server (e.g., XAMPP).
-2. Import the SQL database
+2. Import the SQL database.
-3. Configure the database connection in PHP files (This should be the same as it currently is due to localhost)
+3. Configure the database connection in PHP files (This should be the same as it currently is due to localhost).
-4. Access the website through your local server
+4. Access the website through your local server.
+5. An account should already exist:

+- username: testuser, password: test123
+- It also already has an order so you can go to the orders tab.